BrianWill/byteschool/markdown/os/terminals.md

 In Unix, the OS handles the particulars of talking to a terminal: our program code just needs to read and write a character device file representing the terminal.
 Writing to a terminal's character device file displays text on the terminal's display; reading from a terminal's character device file reads input from the terminal's keyboard.

-The terminal character device files are usually found in the `/dev` directory and have names starting with `tty` (short for 'teletype', a generic term for an electronic printer sent data to print over long distances).
+The terminal character device files are usually found in the `/dev` directory and have names starting with `tty` (short for 'teletype', a generic term for an electronic printer that is sent data to print over long distances).

 Of course, today's computers have pointer-driven input and graphical displays rather than hardware terminals.
 Because many programs we use today still have terminal-based interfaces, we need ***terminal emulator*** programs.
 A terminal emulator displays a graphical window and gets keyboard/mouse input like other modern programs\*, but the emulator is associated with a character device file: other programs can read this file to get keyboard input typed in the window, and programs can write to this file to display text in the window.